soofjan1234/A/readme.md

-# SortFile
+# sortFile
-SortFile is a method that sorts file by filename or file extension.
+sortFile is a method that sorts files by filename or file extension.

 ## Usage
 ```txt